-We offer complete funeral service than can include the following services: Embalming, Cremation, Visitation, Funeral Service, Use of Hearse, Use of Flower van, Register Book, veterans flag case, and online remembrance.
+We offer complete funeral service that can include the following services: Embalming, Cremation, Visitation, Funeral Service, Use of Hearse, Register Book, and online remembrance.

 When a death occurs, many decisions have to be made for a funeral and burial, and they’re all part of a seemingly endless number of things that need attention during this time of loss.
 You can help make this difficult and emotional time easier for your family with a pre-arranged funeral plan.